mk12/sicp/notes/lecture.md

 ### Evaluating combinations

-These are the substitution rules for evaluating a combination.
-Note that the order does not matter for steps 1 and 2.
+These are the substitution rules for evaluating a combination:

 1. Evaluate the operator to get the procedure.
 2. Evaluate the operands to get the arguments.